Authors guide#

 Before you add a link, consider whether you really need it for the documentation.

-Avoid linking to blog posts because they rapidly succumb to bitrot.
+Avoid linking to blog posts because they rapidly succumb to bit rot.

-admonition or footnote, than to merely link to the source.
+admonition, than to merely link to the source.

 Valid links are enforced automatically through Sphinx's linkcheck